 If they won't talk to you, tell you that they're "fine" or even shout and storm off, leave them alone for a while...but keep persevering.
 They WILL appreciate your efforts - even if they don't show it.

-Avoid comparisons
+Avoid Comparisons

-Many of my past students have told me that their main concerns about the GCSE exams are that they will not get the grades they need for college and will embarrass themselves and disappoint their family.
+Many of my past students have told me that their main concerns about the GCSE exams are that they won't get the grades they need for college and will embarrass themselves and disappoint their family.
 However, some of them are also worried that they won't achieve the same academic success as their siblings, parents, cousins or friends and this fear of comparison adds extra pressure.

 Remind your teenager of their own strengths, offer praise and encouragement for their efforts and progress so far and, above all, avoid comparing them to anyone - especially their siblings or peers.
 Ensure they understand that you are (and always will be) proud of them - whatever their exam results.

-If your child is struggling with revision because they have missed several lessons or do not understand a topic, it might be worth getting them a revision guide.
+If your child is struggling with revision because they have missed several lessons or don't understand a topic, it might be worth getting them a revision guide.
 You could work through it with them by testing them on key topic or encouraging them to complete some practice questions and using the the answers at the back to help you to mark it.

 Alternatively, you might like to consider investing in a private tutor.
 At English Home Studies, I provide personalised, 1:1 tuition programmes, plus one off revision sessions, which can help to answer last minute questions, close any gaps in your child's learning, develop exam technique, build confidence and, overall, reduce their stress.